 If, for any reason, you do not wish to participate in our service any longer, simply log in to the members' area and go to your account profile.
 A Cancel Subscription button is there and will be effective immediately once pressed.

 We sell credit spreads that are either bullish or bearish in nature, depending on our forecast and how we structure the positions.
 If the conditions are right, we will pair the opened credit spreads with another credit spread to form an iron condor.
 This creates a trading range in which the underlying security can safely move.
+Sometimes we may use other strategies such as long calls or puts and straddles.

 Everyone's situation is different and this is something you'll need to figure out for yourself.
 Some of our members started trading with $10,000 or $20,000, earning $1000 to $2000 per month.
 Any trading amount less than $5000 may result in noticeably reduced returns due to broker commissions.
 Be sure that you DO NOT trade with your entire portfolio and NEVER put everything in one basket.
+Sometimes we may only be able to open one trade in a monthly cycle or more trades than usual.
+It all depends on the market.

 Autotrade is a service that certain brokers provide for their clients.
 When given authorization, brokers can submit trades for their clients in their accounts.
 Please visit our Autotrade Page for more information including a list of brokers.